Bauhaus Lab 2017

-The Bauhaus Lab forms a three-month research community comprising eight international participants – young professionals working in the fields of design and architecture as designers, curators or researchers.
+The Bauhaus Lab forms a three-month research community comprising eight international participants – young professionals working in the fields of design, architecture and art as designers, curators or researchers.
 In the Bauhaus Lab 2017 they will carry out research on location in Ulm and Ahmedabad and collectively construct an installation in the Bauhaus Dessau that updates the discussions held in the 1960s on the ‘rediscovery of the domain of making’ (Otl Aicher).

 About the Ulm School of Design and the National Institute of Design, Ahmedabad